Tax payments for income from cryptocurrencies in Hungary

-The taxation of cryptocurrencies in Hungary has changed in 2021 - the country has announced a halving of the levy on profits from the currency.
+The taxation of cryptocurrencies in Hungary has changed in 2021 - the country has announced reducing the levy on profits from the currency by a half.
 This measure was taken to encourage investors to declare earnings from trading the currency.
 The taxation process for crypto-businesses in Hungary will become simpler in 2021.

 The state aims to bring cryptocurrency out of the shadows and reduce the risk of tax evasion.
 There are predictions that the lowest rate with simple fee rules will bring additional funds to the state budget.